 - pretending to be an alibi to the person who committed the murder

-- giving information to a person to help him/her commit the murder
+- giving information to a person to help them commit the murder

 In short, accomplices to a killing are treated the same as the “principal” who actually killed the victim.5

 Note that aiding and abetting a murder is an entirely different concept from conspiracy to commit murder.
 Conspiracy is when two or more people agree to break the law.
 So if two people conspire together to commit a murder but get caught before they can carry it out, they will still face conspiracy charges.6

 1.2.
 Second-degree murder